HEVAWEB/emse-laparo-dashboard/doc/GUIDE.md

 For example here we override the layout with HEVA's theme.
 This is why graphs in the dashboard may look different from the ones you exported earlier.
 However, the internal validations done by the `Figure` class can be really slow with heavy plots.
-If speed is an issue, you should keep your graph as Python dicts.
+If speed is an issue, you should keep your graph as Python dicts (but apply the HEVA theme nonetheless).

 #### Define a callback in an app?